yihau/sui/external-crates/move/solana/move-mv-llvm-compiler/docs/Development.md

 > RUST_LOG=info move-mv-llvm-compiler -b tests/BasicCoin.mv

 ----
 On MacOS, some builds and tests might spuriously fail because the tools downloaded may not be trusted by the OS.
+You may get error message like "clang-17 can't be opened because Apple cannot check it for malicious software".
 To get around that run the following command in each directory where binaries are there e.g., `move-dev/bin` and `rust/bin`

+> cd /path/to/move-dev/bin
 > xattr -d com.apple.quarantine  *
 Note that this will not remove the attribute from symlinks.
 For symlinks you have to do it separately or use bash tricks like
 > for i in `find . -type l`; do echo $i; mv $i $i.tmp; done ; # rename all the symlinks to .tmp